TAN-OpenLab/FTCF-NET/README.md

 ## Introduction

-​    Aiming at the problem of violent video detection, we propose a FTCF-Block which can fuse local spatial and full temporal features, and propose a FTCF-Net architecture based on FTCF-Block for violent video prediction.
+​Aiming at the problem of violent video detection, we propose a FTCF-Block which can fuse local spatial and full temporal features, and propose a FTCF-Net architecture based on FTCF-Block for violent video prediction.

 ## Dependency Package